Meet the 2025 PSM Fellowship Awards

 "Fellowship opportunities like this play a crucial role in helping students gain exposure to conferences, courses, and workshops.
 “I am thankful for the opportunities that allow students to grow as scientists.”

-2025 PSM Graduate Student Award Spotlight
+This week we highlight two more 2025 PSM Graduate Student Award Spotlight

 See All other PSM 2025 fellowship awardee profiles here:

-This week we feature two students:
+This week we introduce two student award recipients:

 and